Andebugan/Planum/Readme.md

-Planum - simple app for personal organization
+Simple app for personal organization